I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 2. Subscription

-Without the subscription fee, the Peloton is essentially a stationary bike with a blank screen attached.
+Without the subscription, the Peloton is essentially a stationary bike with a blank screen attached.
 The pedals will move but you won’t have access to classes and your data won’t get logged.

 The good news?
 Everyone in your household can ride on the same plan.

-$44/month may seem like a lot after dropping $1,500 for the bike, but let’s put it into perspective.
+$49.99/month may seem like a lot after dropping over a grand on the bike, but let’s put it into perspective.

-Budget gyms like Planet Fitness are close to $10/month, but the average gym membership in the US is about $65/month.
-While the average spin class is about $20 per session.
-More specifically, SoulCycle is around $30 per class.
+Budget gyms like Planet Fitness are close to $10/month, but the average gym membership in the US is about $60/month.
+The average spin class is about $20 per session.
+SoulCycle is around $45 per class.

 Peloton looks like a bargain compared to the alternative spin options.
 Unless you place a high value on the in-person aspects of working out with friends, Peloton is a better bet.